Research

 • Excellence in Education

-In a rapidly changing and increasingly globalised world, our research is agile, responsive, collaborative, and grounded in robust scientific and ethical approaches.
-Supported by our Research Institutes and Centres, research at the University of Suffolk:
+In a rapidly changing and increasingly globalised world, our research and knowledge exchange is agile, responsive, collaborative, and grounded in robust scientific and ethical approaches.
+Supported by our Research Institutes and Centres, research and knowledge exchange at the University of Suffolk:

 • Significantly contributes to scientific, medical and technological innovation and solutions;